Mike Hubbard (politician): Political career

-In 1996, Patrick Nix, (quarterback for Auburn in 1993), recommended that Hubbard apply his public relations expertise to Bob Riley’s congressional campaign.
+In 1996, Patrick Nix, (Auburn's starting quarterback in 1994 and 1995), recommended that Hubbard apply his public relations expertise to Bob Riley’s congressional campaign.
 Riley won and, in gratitude, invited Hubbard to attend the swearing-in ceremony in the Alabama State Capitol, where Hubbard says he was impressed by the "symbols of our nation’s power."

 In 1998, Bill Canary provided polling during Hubbard's first election campaign.
 Hubbard won, taking a seat in the Alabama House of Representatives representing much of Lee County, Alabama.

 In 2002, Riley won the Alabama gubernatorial election, and gave Hubbard the leadership of the Alabama Republican Party.
 Hubbard would later name his youngest son Riley.
 As leader of the state's Republican party, Hubbard became a member of the Republican National Committee, and received invitations to visit the White House.

 Arrest and conviction

-In 2016, Hubbard was sentenced to four years in prison for felony violations of state ethics laws.
-He was soon removed as a member of the House.
+In 2014, a special Grand Jury indicted Hubbard on 23 ethics related to use of his office for personal gain to land consulting contracts and investment help with a failing printing company.
+In 2016, Hubbard went to trial on those 23 ethic counts.
+Former Alabama Attorney General Bill Baxley served as Hubbard's main defense counsel.
+Hubbard was convicted on 12 of the 23 charges.
+His conviction automatically expelled him as a member of the House.
+The Alabama Court of Criminal Appeals upheld 11 of the 12 convictions and the Alabama Supreme Court eventually overturned five of the other charges but upheld six of the charges.
 On September 11, 2020, he reported to the Lee County Sheriff's Office to be taken into custody and turned over to the Alabama Department of Corrections to begin his term of imprisonment.
 Hubbard was released from prison on January 8, 2023.